ssimicro/SplunkModularInputsJavaFramework/amqp/appServer/static/README.md

 ## Overview

-This is a Splunk Modular Input Add-On for polling message queues and topics over the AMQP messaging protocol from an AMQP Broker.
-It utilizes the RabbitMQ Java client library , but can be used against any AMQP v1.0 compliant broker.
+This is a Splunk Modular Input Add-On for indexing messages from an AMQP Broker.It utilizes the RabbitMQ Java client library , but can be used against any AMQP v1.0 compliant broker.

 ## What is AMQP ?